mspnp/microservices-reference-implementation/deployment.md

 > :warning: WARNING
 >
-> Certificates created by these scripts MUST NOT be used for production.
-They
+> Do not use the certificates created by these scripts for production.
+The
 > are provided for demonstration purposes.
 > When productizing against CA Certificates, you'll need to use your own
 > security best practices for certification creation and lifetime management.